 NCATS experts are applying the techniques of 3-D bioprinting to develop tissue models that mimic the organization and physiology of cells in the tissues of living organisms, in a microplate format for drug screening.
 Read more about the 3-D bioprinting program in action below.

-NCATS announced several new funding opportunities through the NIH HEAL (Helping to End Addiction Long-termSM) Initiative.
-Through RFA-TR-19-005, NCATS is supporting collaborations with the external research community to develop and use 3-D biofabricated tissue models as new drug screening platforms to advance pre-clinical discovery and development of non-addictive treatments for pain, opioid use disorder and overdose.
+NCATS announced several new funding opportunities through The NIH Helping to End Addiction Long-termSM Initiative, or NIH HEAL InitiativeSM.
+Through RFA-TR-19-005, NCATS is supporting collaborations with the external research community to develop and use 3-D biofabricated tissue models as new drug screening platforms to advance preclinical discovery and development of non-addictive treatments for pain, opioid use disorder and overdose.
 NCATS intends to fund approximately two to three awards for a total of $1.5 million in fiscal year 2019.

 3-D Tissue Bioprinting: An Emerging Path to Better Drug Development